 If you sit for extended periods of time at a computer or in front of a handheld screen you are at risk for computer vision syndrome, eye strain, eye fatigue, headaches and muscle strain.
 This is largely because your eyes view a computer screen differently than they view the world around you.
 Glare from the screen can also exacerbate these issues.
 Computer glasses are designed to reduce the strain and to create a more comfortable visual experience when looking at your screen.

 As we approach the age of 40, our near vision begins to weaken – a condition called presbyopia.
 This can be corrected by wearing reading glasses when reading or doing close work.
 There are a number of options for reading glasses depending on your vision needs.
 People with distance vision correction needs may prefer bifocal or multifocal lenses that allow you to see at a distance as well with the same pair of glasses.
-It is worthwhile to speak to Dr. Bessie Campouris to find the best solution for your vision, near and far.
+It is worthwhile to speak to Dr. Katerina Dasen to find the best solution for your vision, near and far.

 Safety Glasses and Goggles